Powered By Blogger

 Die ersten nahmen sich das Recht, das Judentum für die Zwecke politischer Anmaßung und Herrschaft zu missbrauchen, das Recht auf Zensur, Meinungsterror und Gesinnungsdiktatur, Infiltration der Wirtschaft, Politik und Medien durch ihre subversive V Kolonne, das Recht auf Spaltung und Destabilisierung des Rechtsstaates darunter seines Finanzsystems, Plünderung des Volkes, Zerfall der Gesellschaft und den Niedergang der Nation.

-Die zweiten, ihre Gegner und Feinde, die von den ersten als Nazischweine ettiketiert und beschimpft werden, nehmen sich das Recht, dies nicht hinnehmen zu wollen und kämpfen in Wort und Schrift sowie durch Proteste und andere Aktionen, um dem verderblichen jüdischen Totalitarismus Paroli zu bieten.
+Die zweiten, ihre Gegner und Feinde, die von den ersten als Nazischweine etikettiert und beschimpft werden, nehmen sich das Recht, dies nicht hinnehmen zu wollen und kämpfen in Wort und Schrift sowie durch Proteste und andere Aktionen, um dem verderblichen jüdischen Totalitarismus Paroli zu bieten.
 Sie meinen, es gebe nicht die Freiheit zu einem solchen frevelhaften Treiben jener Feinde und Übeltäter, sondern es sei eine patriotische Pflicht eines jeden patriotisch gesinnten Bürgers, sich gegen den Erzfeind des deutschen Volkes und den Feind einer jeden anderen Nation mit allen Mitteln zur Wehr zu setzen.

 Wer glaubt, dass der Krieg der Schweine sich nur auf Deutschland beschränkt, der irrt.
 Dieser Heiße Krieg fing schon im 20.
 Jahrhundert an und wird seit Jahrzehnten im Nahen Osten weiter geführt.
 Und als Kalter Krieg eskaliert er gegenwärtig vor unseren Augen in allen Ländern der Freien Welt.

 An den Aktionen gegen Lucke waren Mitglieder der sog.
 "Antifaschistischer Aktion" (Antifa) beteiligt.
 Diese wird u.a. von dem Judenschwein namens Georg Soros finanziell unterstützt - in Europa wie in Amerika, wo sie ähnliche Aktionen organisiert.
-Diese Terrororganisation der Jundenschweine hat sich zum Ziel gesetzt, die den Juden unbequemen Kritiker zum Schweigen zu bringen.
+Diese Terrororganisation der Judenschweine hat sich zum Ziel gesetzt, die den Juden unbequemen Kritiker zum Schweigen zu bringen.

 Mit anderen Worten stehen in diesem Stellungskrieg zwei Kräfte gegenüber: